fwum/fwum/bugs.md

-- The file believes a multi-line comment starts when it doesn't
+- The main over-runs the amount of available tokens